 - Stay organized and plan your move to Canada by downloading the pre-arrival newcomer checklist.

-- If moving with children, see Moving to Canada with your kids: Research, explore, enjoy to learn from personal experiences of other newcomers.
+- If moving with children, see Moving to Canada with children for tips to help your kids adapt to their new life and school.

-Pre-arrival prep: Completing documentation for items to bring to Canada
+Pre-arrival prep: Completing the BSF186 forms for items to bring to Canada

 You’ll need two copies (one for you and one for the border services officer) of: